Venerons/bgt/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You can read the full copy of the GNU General Public License at [LICENSE.md](LICENSE.md) or at [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).
+You can read the full copy of the GNU General Public License at [LICENSE](LICENSE) or at [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

 ## Credits